• Skip to primary navigation

 The Last Chance Saloon – Wayne, AB

-Alberta Badlands Road Trip #4: The Scenic Southern Route
+Badlands Road Trip #4: The Scenic Southern Route

 Lethbridge – Stirling – Warner – Writing-on-Stone

 If you want to explore the very south of Alberta, then Lethbridge is the perfect hub to base yourself.
-With easy access to many Badlands attractions (and a stunning coulee valley to brag about as well), you can find quick comfort here after this adventurous road trip.
+With easy access to many Badlands attractions (and a stunning Coulee Valley to brag about as well), you can find quick comfort here after this adventurous road trip.

 Lethbridge Aerial Shot